zyang2k/Edge-Flipping-Delaunay/README.md

 ## Introduction

 This project is an implementation of Edge-flipping algorithm of Delaunay triangulation.
-Delaunay triangulations maximize the minimum angle of all the angles of the triangles in the triangulation.
+Delaunay triangulations maximize the minimum angle of all the angles of the triangles in the triangulation, and this trait makes it especially imporatant for terrain reconstruction.

 This algorithm  takes in a certain number of randomly generated points in general position and returns a Delaunay triangulation.

 [Graham scan](https://replit.com/@ZiyueYang1/Graham-animation#README.md) is implemented to compute the convex hull.
 [Triangle-splitting](https://replit.com/@ZiyueYang1/Triangle-Splitting-Animation#README.md) is implemented to triangulate the hull.